 I would like to ask you to favor an important subject: this is the week of special education, Autism, dyslexia, ADHD (Attention Deficit Hyperactivity Disorder).

 For all children who struggle every day to succeed and those who are trying to help them.

-Did You Know: The majority of students who report bullying, are those diagnosed with mild Autism Spectrum Disorder and students with ADHD.
+Did You Know: The majority of students who report bullying are diagnosed with mild Autism Spectrum Disorder and students with ADHD.

 Hence, we need to make an effort to understand these kids and tend to their needs.
 It would be good to teach our children to be kind and accept all their classmates.

-As teachers, we come across many such kids suffering from attention deficit hyperactivity disorder (ADHD).
+As teachers, we come across many such kids who have attention deficit hyperactivity disorder (ADHD).
 When we talk to their parents about this, they usually feel bad.

 Remember, children with special needs are not weird.
 They want what everyone else wants.
 That is, they want to be accepted!
 So, let’s make an effort to understand and help out any such kid we come across.
 Importantly, we need to educate our children about ADD/ADHD.